sayyedrizwan/PlayWithCache/README.md

  <h6> To Clean your app data and display Toast message </h6>

-	PlayCache.clearAppDatawithToast(context, "Data delete successfully"); //if message empty if want to get defualt message
+	PlayCache.clearAppDatawithToast(context, "Data delete successfully");
+			//if message left empty it will give defualt message